keybase/book-content/01-account/02-proofs.md

 For example, if you want to use your Twitter account as a proof, you’ll tweet a specific phrase that includes your Keybase username.
 For the proof to work, you must tweet the phrase exactly as it is, your account must be public, and you can’t delete the tweet.

 All of that info must be available to allow other people to verify your proof.
+Most people probably won’t double-check them and again, you don’t have to.
+But again, you also don’t have to trust Keybase.

 ![](/img/kb-three-accounts.png)